Hello, Bonjour, Hola, Hallo, Χαίρετε, Ciao, Olá, Cześć, Buna, Здравейте, سلام, 你好, مرحبا, नमस्ते, Kamusta, 여보세요, こんにちは!

 We currently have members of 11 different nationalities in Hebron Gospel Hall…so, wherever you come from, we want you to know you are welcome to visit us at any time!
 Come and hear God’s unchanging truth taught from His inspired Word.
 We believe the Bible is the Word of God, Jesus is the Son of God and personal salvation and forgiveness is by grace alone, through faith alone, in Christ alone!

 Who are we?
 We’re an independent non-denominational multicultural assembly of Christians!
-We began in 1965 in the upstairs living room of a house the village of Wendlebury, Oxfordshire, moving to our current premises at 32a Banbury Rd in Bicester the late 1960’s.
+We began on 23rd August 1965 in the upstairs living room of a house the village of Wendlebury, Oxfordshire, moving to our current premises at 32a Banbury Rd in Bicester the late 1960’s.
 Our aim is to bring glory to God in Bicester through worshipping, honouring, obeying and serving the Lord, in the power of His Spirit and guided by His Word, until He comes again.

 Want to hear some Bible teaching?
 Click here (over 1,000 messages)